Benjamin-Joe/Battleship-PP3/README.md

 <a name="build"></a>
 ## The Build
-The first thing I did for the build was write out all the functions I thought I would need for this project and add them to run.py, I also creates a tests.py file so I could test various aspects of the project as I went along.
+The first thing I did for the build was write out all the functions I thought I would need for this project and add them to run.py, I also creates a tests file so I could test various aspects of the project as I went along.
 <img src="./images/print_board.png" alt="Image of game board">
 <img src="./images/empty-functions.png" alt=" Image of list of functions needed">
 Creating the ship_placement function was a challenge as I could not get it to work initially.
 I needed to write a large amount of code in order to get it funcitonal without being able to test it as I went along.
 It took a few attempts, the initial draft of the function is below for the computer and user placement respectively: